-Most of the regulators across the world have warned investors dangers and risk associated with cryptocurrencies.
+Most of the regulators across the world have warned investors of dangers and risks associated with cryptocurrencies.
 They are unregulated, liquid and are more prone to price fluctuations at a rapid level.

 Investors who are directly involved in exchange transactions i.e. using their own account are frequently targeted and prone to lose their capital.

-If you want to channelize your hard earned money and accumulate wealth with minimized risk, mutual funds can be considered as a safer investment.
+If you want to channel your hard-earned money and accumulate wealth with minimized risk, mutual funds can be considered a safer investment.

 Mutual funds are an indirect way of investing your money.
 If investors do not have time and expertise to invest in markets, mutual funds are ideal for your investment.
 They are managed by professional fund managers who have years of experience in capital markets and investments.

-Cryptocurrencies market appears to be fascinating to investors in terms of returns but it is at its peak according to economists.
-It can be a bubble which can burst at any moment, hence investors are advised to select right investment products for their capital such as mutual funds, etc.
+The cryptocurrencies market appears to be fascinating to investors in terms of returns but it is at its peak according to economists.
+It can be a bubble that can burst at any moment, hence investors are advised to select the right investment products for their capital such as mutual funds, etc.

-According to Finance ministry – “Consumers need to be alert and extremely cautious as to avoid getting trapped in such Ponzi schemes,”.
-Virtual currencies are stored in electronic form and are more vulnerable to cyber attacks and can result in loss of money.
-It is advisable to invest your hard earned money in the right direction.
+According to the Finance ministry – “Consumers need to be alert and extremely cautious as to avoid getting trapped in such Ponzi schemes,”.
+Virtual currencies are stored in electronic form and are more vulnerable to cyber-attacks and can result in loss of money.
+It is advisable to invest your hard-earned money in the right direction.